Cancer Research UK logo.

 Germ cell tumours

-Germ cell tumours develop from germs cells.
+Germ cell tumours develop from germ cells.
 These are the cells that become sperm or eggs.
+Some germ cell tumours are non cancerous (benign).
+And some are cancerous (malignant).

 What are germ cell tumours?